 Find the Default Username and Password

-- Look for a sticker on the router itself.
-Some routers – particularly ones that may have come from your Internet service provider – ship with unique passwords.
-These passwords may sometimes be printed on a sticker on the router itself.
+- Look for a sticker on the router itself: Some routers—particularly those that may have come from your Internet service provider—ship with unique passwords.
+These passwords are sometimes printed on a sticker on the router itself.

-Routers come with a button you can press to reset the router to its default factory settings.
-This resets any configuration changes you’ve made to the router – forwarded ports, network settings, parental controls, and custom passwords will all be wiped away.
-You’ll be able to access the router with its default username and password, but you may have to spend some time configuring the router again, depending on how many changes you made to its configuration.
+Routers have a small, hidden button you can press to reset the router to its default factory settings.
+This resets any configuration changes you’ve made to the router—forwarded ports, network settings, parental controls, and custom passwords all get wiped away.
+After the reset, you’ll be able to access the router with its default username and password, but you may have to spend some time configuring the router again.

-The exact process (and location of the reset button) will vary from router to router.
-For best results, you should consult your router’s manual for any model-specific instructions.
-However, the process is generally very similar on most routers.
+The exact process (and location of the reset button) vary from router to router.
+For best results, consult your router’s manual for any model-specific instructions.
+However, the process is generally the same on most routers.

 First, look at the back (or perhaps the bottom) of the router.
 You’ll see a special button labeled Reset.
 This button is often located in a depressed hole, known as a “pinhole,” so you can’t accidentally press it.

-To reset the router, you’ll generally need to press this button and hold it down for about 10 seconds.
-After you release the button, the router will reset itself to the factory default settings and reboot.
-If the button is located in a pinhole, you’ll need to use a bent paperclip or another long, narrow object to press and hold it.
+To reset the router, you’ll need to press this button (while the router is connected to power) and hold it down for about 10 seconds.
+After you release the button, the router will reset itself to the factory default settings, and then reboot.
+If the button is located in a pinhole, you’ll need to use a bent paperclip or another long, narrow object to press and hold the button.

-Once you’ve pressed the button down for long enough, you can log into the router with its default username and password.
+After resetting the router, you can log in with the default username and password.